vollmerk/puppet-gitlabwebhook/README.md

 `log` A has that configures how logging should be handled for the python webserver

-`log::filename` *`/var/log/gitlabr10khook.log`*

-Define the file that the daemon should log to, will attempt to set correct permissions for this file on install
+`log::filename` Define the file that the daemon should log to, will attempt to set correct permissions for this file on install

-`log::maxsize` *`50331648`*
+* Default: /var/log/gitlabr10khook.log

-Set the max size of the log file (will be roated when reached).
+`log::maxsize` Set the max size of the log file (will be roated when reached).
 Defaults to 50MB

-`log::level` *`WARNING`*
+* Default: 50331648

-The Log level from the webhook daemon, valid options are `CRITICAL` `ERROR` `WARNING` `INFO` `DEBUG`
+`log::level` The Log level from the webhook daemon, valid options are `CRITICAL` `ERROR` `WARNING` `INFO` `DEBUG`

-`r10k::config` *`/etc/r10k/r10k.yaml`*
+* Default: WARNING

+`r10k` Hash that contains the r10k configuration, really seems unneeded, but ooh well

-Path to the r10k config file, needed when launching r10k
+`r10k::config` Path to the r10k config file, needed when launching r10k

-`legacy::enabled` *`false`*
+* Default /etc/r10k/r10k.yaml

-Legacy monolithic puppet module repo functionality, just don't use this...
+`legacy::enabled` Legacy monolithic puppet module repo functionality, just don't use this...
 DEPRECATED

-`legacy::path` *`legacy-modules`*
+* Default: false

-The path under your production environment where the legacy monolithic repo will be checked out
+`legacy::path` The path under your production environment where the legacy monolithic repo will be checked out

-**`legacy::gitpath`**
+* Default: legacy-modules

-Only required if `legacy::enabled=true` This is the git repo path for your monolithic puppet module pile
+**`legacy::gitpath`** Only required if `legacy::enabled=true` This is the git repo path for your monolithic puppet module pile

-`footprints::enabled` *`false`*
+* Default: undef

-Enable this to have the daemon send emails to Footprints on commit if a ticket is referenced via #12039 supports the use of FIX #12039 to close the ticket
+`footprints::enabled` Enable this to have the daemon send emails to Footprints on commit if a ticket is referenced via #12039 supports the use of FIX #12039 to close the ticket

-**`footprints::project`**
+* Default: false

-Required if using footprints, the numeric value of the project that you wish ticket updates to be submitted to, The system does not currently support multiple projects
+**`footprints::project`** Required if using footprints, the numeric value of the project that you wish ticket updates to be submitted to, The system does not currently support multiple projects

-**`footprints::email`**
+* Default: undef

-Required if using footprints, the e-mail addres to end e-mail updates to, this assumes that your footprints accepts e-mail commands
+**`footprints::email`** Required if using footprints, the e-mail addres to end e-mail updates to, this assumes that your footprints accepts e-mail commands

-**`footprints::close`**
+* Default: undef

-The status in your footprints that indicates that the ticket is closed, this is a string value
+**`footprints::close`** The status in your footprints that indicates that the ticket is closed, this is a string value

-`otrs::enabled` *`false`*
+* Default: undef

-Enable this to have the daemon send emails to an OTRS instance, OTRS must allow special headers to be received, so that the updates appear to be from agents
+`otrs::enabled` Enable this to have the daemon send emails to an OTRS instance, OTRS must allow special headers to be received, so that the updates appear to be from agents

-**`otrs::email`**
+* Default: false

-E-mail address for your OTRS instance, updates will be sent here
+**`otrs::email`** E-mail address for your OTRS instance, updates will be sent here
+* Default: undef

 ## Limitations

-Currently only implemented for CentOS and Debian, and only for systemd
+Currently only implemented for RedHat CentOS and Debian, and only for systemd

 ## Development